 Syda Segovia Taylor is the founder and executive director of Organic Oneness.
 Together with her board members, countless volunteers, and multitude of community partners, she convenes a community building process that identifies solutions and generates events to promote racial and environmental justice.
 Syda also encourages everyone to care for themselves as they transform society and provides "Fortress of Wellness" trainings for social activists and caregivers to prevent burn-out, illness, and compassion fatigue.

-Ms. Taylor is a Fellow in the second cohort for Culture of Health Leadership Institute for Racial Healing, a part of the Interfaith America Emerging Leaders Fellowship, a National Partner for the Be the Healing Movement with Joy DeGruy Publications, on the executive committee for the Greater Bronzeville Community Action Council, and serves on the Bahá’í Local Spiritual Assembly for Chicago, a nine-member administrative body that helps strengthen the spiritual and social fabric of community life.
+Ms. Taylor is a Fellow in the second cohort for Culture of Health Leadership Institute for Racial Healing, a part of the Interfaith America Emerging Leaders Fellowship, a National Partner for the Be the Healing Movement with Joy DeGruy Publications, on the executive committee for the Greater Bronzeville Community Action Council, and completed five years on the Bahá’í Local Spiritual Assembly for Chicago, a nine-member administrative body that helps strengthen the spiritual and social fabric of community life.
 Syda has been featured on various podcasts, media outlets, and was recently on the final episode of “This is Life” with Lisa Ling promoting interracial marriages.

 She has been a justice advocate all her life and has over 25 years of practical experience connecting Black and Latinx youth and families to opportunities with city agencies and non-profits in Chicago.
 Her education matches her experience with an M.A.
 Community Development & Social Justice degree from Loyola University, a B.S. in Kinesiology from the University of Illinois at Chicago, Youth Development Practitioner Certification from the Chicago Area Project, and an Advocacy Training Certificate from the Chicago Foundation for Women.